Mohamad-Hussein/speech-assistant/README.md

 # Getting Started
 ![Linux](https://img.shields.io/badge/Linux-F2F2F2) ![Windows](https://img.shields.io/badge/Windows-17b3d2)

 You can get started on any operating system you would like.
 The program was tested in Pop-Os (Ubuntu22.04), Windows 10 and 11.
 Here is Anaconda's installation [instructions](https://docs.anaconda.com/free/anaconda/install/).
-If you are on Windows make sure to have access to the conda command using the Anaconda **cmd** terminal, or to source it directly (time-consuming).
+If you are on Windows make sure to have access to the conda command using the Anaconda **cmd** terminal, or to source it directly.
 Nvidia and AMD have different packages needed to run Pytorch, please follow accordingly to ensure smooth compatibility.

 ## Nvidia GPU
 1. Create a running environment from env-cuda.yml, this will take ~5-15 minutes depending on your internet connection